gridcoin-community/Gridcoin-Site/wiki/advantages-and-features.md

 ^
 ^

-* OByte only rewards World Community Grid and no other BOINC project
+* Obyte only rewards World Community Grid and no other BOINC project
-    * On any other project, you can't earn OBytes for it
+    * On any other project, you can't earn Obytes for it

     * With Gridcoin there are {{ site.data.whitelist.projects.size }} projects you can contribute to